PatrykKukula/movie-portal/README.md

 ## Caching

 Most common fetched data is cached and stored with different rules **using Caffeine**, to optimize future requests and reduce database traffic.
-For example method to fetch top rated actors has long storing time but method to fetch topic has a short storing time.
+For example method to fetch top rated actors is excpeted to be used more, since it will be invoked in the landing page and is not likely to change very often so it has longer storing time than method to fetch topic, which is more likely to be invoked often with any new topic on comment.

-Also there are implemented functions like cache evict under some operations, to avoid returning outdated data.
+There are also operations that invoke cache eviction, to avoid returning outdated data.

 ## Testing